Does Renters Insurance Cover Fire Damage?

 Our independent agents shop around to find you the best coverage.

-Yes, it does.
-There are two common issues covered that are both related to fire damage:
+Renters insurance covers fire damage in a couple of additional ways.
+There are two common issues covered by standard renters insurance that are both related to fire damage:

-• Loss of use coverage: If the fire damage to your unit is extensive and you have to find temporary housing, renters insurance will cover the cost of a hotel or even commuting to work.
+• Loss of use: If the fire damage to your unit is extensive and you have to find temporary housing, renters insurance can cover additional living expenses like the cost of a hotel room or even commuting to work.

 • Smoke damage: Smoke damage is a separate covered peril but is related to fire damage.
-Let's say there's smoke damage to your personal property or you're responsible for smoke damage: Your renters insurance will kick in for this, too.
+If resulting smoke from a fire damaged your personal property, your renters insurance could provide coverage for this as well.

 Share this page on Twitter Share this page on Facebook Share this page on LinkedIn